Time Frame Expectations in Real Estate Image Editing

 The photo shoot

-It might be baffling to some how the photo shoot alone can be the bottleneck when the bulk of the work is in real estate photo editing.
+It might be baffling to some how the photo shoot alone can be the bottleneck when the bulk of the work is in realty editor.
 Let’s walk this through.
 The time it takes too complete photo shoots at property sites depend on the property size.
 Some will definitely be bigger than others and some will have more spots to feature.
 Thinking about the location of the site, travel can also be a factor that eats time.
 Even if you arrive early at a shoot, the commute back to your workstation can be different and delay the entire process.

 A pile-up of clients